Shamil Musaev (fighter): Konfrontacja Sztuk Walki (KSW)

 In 2019, Musaev signed with European promotion KSW.
 He debuted at KSW 48 on April 27, defeating former TFL lightweight champion Hubert Szymajda via TKO from a crucifix position.

-On December 7, 2019, at KSW 52, he knocked out Grzegorz Szulakowski with a spinning backfist.
+On 7 December 2019, at KSW 52, he knocked out Grzegorz Szulakowski with a spinning backfist.

 In 2020, Musaev was set to face champion Mateusz Gamrot for the KSW lightweight belt at KSW 54, but pulled out due to a knee injury.

 He returned at KSW 58 in January 2021, defeating undefeated Slovenian Uroš Juricic via unanimous decision.
 A brawl broke out post-fight, leading to fines—Musaev lost 50% of his purse, later donated to children’s medical causes.

 In October 2021 at KSW 64, Musaev fought to a majority draw with Michał Pietrzak.
 A rematch was scheduled for KSW 68, but cancelled after the promotion terminated contracts with Russian fighters due to the invasion of Ukraine.

 Russian Cagefighting Championship (RCC)

-Following a two-year layoff due to KSW contract cancellation, Musaev returned to action at RCC 16 on July 28, 2023, facing former M-1 Global champion Alexey Kunchenko in Tyumen, Russia.
+Following a two-year layoff due to KSW contract cancellation, Musaev returned to action at RCC 16 on 28 July 2023, facing former M-1 Global champion Alexey Kunchenko in Tyumen, Russia.
 Musaev won by TKO in under 90 seconds via spinning back kick and punches.

 After the bout, Kunchenko announced his retirement.
 Musaev expressed regret, stating he wished Kunchenko had won a final fight before retiring.

 Professional Fighters League (PFL)

-On March 11, 2024, Musaev joined the PFL’s $1 million welterweight tournament.
+On 11 March 2024, Musaev joined the PFL’s $1 million welterweight tournament.
 In his debut at PFL 3 on April 19 in Chicago, he knocked out Logan Storley in the second round.

-On June 28 at PFL 6 in Sioux Falls, Musaev fought Murad Ramazanov, whom he had lost to in a 2016 amateur bout.
+On 28 June at PFL 6 in Sioux Falls, Musaev fought Murad Ramazanov, whom he had lost to in a 2016 amateur bout.
 This time, Musaev won via TKO in the second round.

-In the semifinals at PFL 9 on August 23, Musaev faced Ramazanov in a rematch, winning via unanimous decision.
+In the semifinals at PFL 9 on 23 August, Musaev faced Ramazanov in a rematch, winning via unanimous decision.

-On November 29, 2024, Musaev defeated Magomed Umalatov via third-round TKO in the finals at PFL 10 in Riyadh, Saudi Arabia, claiming the PFL Welterweight Championship and the $1 million prize.
+On 29 November 2024, Musaev defeated Magomed Umalatov via third-round TKO in the finals at PFL 10 in Riyadh, Saudi Arabia, claiming the 2024 PFL Welterweight Tournament Championship and the $1 million prize.

+Musaev faced Bellator Welterweight Champion Ramazan Kuramagomedov for the inaugural PFL Welterweight Championship on 7 February 2026, at PFL Champions Series 5.
+He lost the bout via unanimous decision.

+Musaev was scheduled to face Thad Jean for the vacant PFL Welterweight Championship on 25 July 2026, at PFL Washington DC.
+However, two days before the event, Musaev withdrew from the bout due to weight cut complications and was replaced by Ernesto Rodriguez.